jinto/financial-time-series-prediction/Module2/README.md

 *Will be released after Module1*

 ## Goal
-1. Learn Tensorflow Keras API on Google Colab
-2. Implement FNN, CNN, RNN models using Tensorflow Keras API
+- Learn how to implement FNN, CNN, RNN models using Tensorflow Keras API on Google Colab

 ## Modules
 - M2.1
 - M2.2